AGI-Edgerunners/LLM-Adapters/README.md

 * [2023-04-10] We can support GPT-Neo and ChatGLM now!
 * [2023-04-04] [Release code and dataset](https://github.com/AGI-Edgerunners/LLM-Adapters)

+## Special Announcement
+The `math_10k.json` data is collected with the training sets of GSM8K, MAWPS, and AQuA(1000 examples).
+However, MAWPS consists of AddSub, MultiArith, SingleOp, SingleEq, SimulEq-S, SimulEq-L. Thus, we can't utilize MultiArith, AddSub, and SingleEq as evaluation benchmarks with models trained with `math_10k.json`.
+We evaluate the PEFT methods on the MAWPS test set instead, and the result table has been updated (The findings in the paper are consistent).
+Furthermore, two variations of `math_10k.json` have been uploaded, `math_7K.json` where the MAWPS samples have been deleted, and `math_14k.json` where the MAWPS samples have been deleted as well and we combine ChatGPT and GPT-4 rationales.
+Sincerely apologize for any inconvenience!

 ## Setup

 1. Install dependencies